 A good subject line should communicate what the reader has waiting for it inside the mail.
-It is bad to make false promises or create fake mystery.
-‘Ultimate cheat sheet to creating an email list’ or ‘Pride week celebrations at Barnes & Noble’ precisely communicates to users what you want to talk about.
+It is bad to make false promises or create fake mysteries.
+‘Ultimate cheat sheet to create an email list’ or ‘Pride week celebrations at Barnes & Noble’ precisely communicates to users what you want to talk about.

-According to Molly, “when you are looking to unlock the organic algorithm, unlock the ability to increase deliverability for people to see your stuff, to increase reach, to increase engagement, you want to make sure you have 3 pieces in place.”
+When you are looking to unlock the organic algorithm, unlock the ability to increase deliverability for people to see your stuff, to increase reach, to increase engagement, you want to make sure you have 3 things in place.

 If you don’t show up and start sending emails, no one is going to receive them.
 Don’t let a short email list keep you from creating great and value-adding content.
 It is also crucial to be consistent.
 Emails sent at odd frequencies will not get a user hooked.
 The goal is to keep them excited to receive word from you.